Skip to main content

 If you’ve received a ballot for a deceased member of your household, please return the ballot, marked “deceased.”
 Or, give us a call at 360.786.5408.
 We are truly sorry for your loss.

-Additionally, Washington State is a member of ERIC (Electronic Records Information Center) that compares voter registration and motor vehicle license data across 32 other states.
+Additionally, Washington State is a member of ERIC (Electronic Records Information Center) that compares voter registration and motor vehicle license data across 24 other states and the District of Columbia.
 ERIC uses sophisticated data matching software.
 ERIC reports can detect when a voter is registered in another state.

 We still rely on voters to keep their voter registration records updated.
 If you move or change your name, please contact us at elections@co.thurston.wa.us or 360.786.5408.
 Or, update your voter registration online at VoteWA.gov or when you update your driver's license.